What Is a HELOC Loan, and What Can You Use It For?

 While your payment reliability is reflected in your credit score, most lenders check this parameter separately.
 The reasoning is simple: A regular debt repayment history means that person is more likely to pay off a second mortgage.

-The assessment is so strict because the HELOC lender is the second party to receive funds in case of a foreclosure.
+The assessment is so strict because a HELOC lender is the second party to receive funds in case of a foreclosure.
 In other words, they’re in a riskier position than the original mortgage lender.

 The Importance of Debt-to-Income (DTI) Ratio